 View and Resolve Conflicts

 Click on the View Conflicts button to view the Integrity Checker report popup.
-Tabs in the popup allow you to view conflicts for Content Types, Folders, or Workflow Schemes.
+Tabs in the popup allow you to view conflicts for Content Types, Folders, Workflow Schemes, HTML Pages, File Assets, and Roles/User Roles.
 Items with conflicts are displayed using their Velocity Variable name and the Local server inode and Remote server inode that are in conflict.

 Conflicts in all types of content are resolved by replacing one of the inodes (local or remote) with the other to re-synchronize the object inodes between the servers.